open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

 A WebRTC application usually needs to do most of the following steps.

 + Get access to the local camera and microphone in the form of a "media stream".
-+ Establish a connection to a signalling server.
++ Establish a connection to a signaling server.
 + Initiate a call to a person on another browser.
 + Connect media streams to video tags.